jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 Maybe.
 Whose to know which rules are the bad ones.
 Maybe they're interfering with majic.
 Maybe they're just good rules.
 Darth Blockbuster doesn't tell people he's Darth Blockbuster.
 Instead he says he's an an Executive Vice President, Human Resources Representative, or expert lawyer.
 Are these people genuine authority figures, or simply out to protect their paychecks?

-To answer that, we need to clearly identify the difference between majic and rules, and thereby filter out the good and bad rules.
+To answer that, we need to clearly identify the difference between majic and rules to filter out the good and bad rules.
 This lessons takes us to small farm in Maryland, and a young boy who worked hard to better himself.

 ===